-Note: The Multi-Touch Chassis Display has a power status light and video controls located on the back of the display.
-If enclosure space is tight and access is important, an on screen display remote control (part number 30114) is an option.
+Note: The Multi-Touch Chassis Display has a power status light and video controls located on the side of the display.

 Before testing your touch display, make sure all cables are connected properly.
 Be sure to tighten all cable screws.
 After connection, turn on the power switch located on the back of the display.